pattukkaaran/Cassette/_posts/2020-09-19-a-r-rahman-jazz.md

 Special Mention: Hey Goodbye Nanba - Aayudha Ezuthu (3:42-4:12)

 Hope y'll like this listicle.
 Jazz is an unexplored, under-rated beauty when it comes to Indian ears.
 If you like the above listed songs, there is a high chance of you 'loving' the genre.
 Please do listen.
-Don't blame me of you get addicted to this incredible genre :)
+Don't blame me if you get addicted to this incredible genre :)

 \- Pattukkaaran